-- (J) Tack Coat.
+(J) Tack Coat.
 Apply tack coat to bituminous and concrete surfaces before placing the asphalt concrete pavement.
-The tack coat shall conform to Section 407 Bituminous Tack Coat. - 401.06 Method of Measurement.
-The Engineer will measure asphalt concrete pavement per ton. - 401.07 Basis of Payment.
-The Engineer will pay for the accepted asphalt concrete payement at the contract unit price per ton complete in place.
+The tack coat shall conform to Section 407 - Bituminous Tack Coat.

+401.06 Method of Measurement.
+The Engineer will not measure asphalt concrete for payment.